morsdor/bytepad-blog/content/post/what-happens-when-url-searched/index.md

 ### Asynchronous Loading
 Modern web pages often load additional resources, such as images, scripts, and stylesheets, asynchronously.
 Asynchronous loading allows the browser to continue rendering and displaying the page while fetching these additional resources in the background.
 This approach helps improve the perceived performance of the web page by reducing loading times.

+### Rendering Continuity
-### Rendering Continuity: The browser continuously renders the web page as changes occur in the DOM or CSS, such as user interactions, dynamic content updates, or animations.
+The browser continuously renders the web page as changes occur in the DOM or CSS, such as user interactions, dynamic content updates, or animations.
 This ensures that the displayed content remains up-to-date and responsive to user actions.

 By the end of this rendering process, the web page content is transformed into a visual representation on the screen, and the user can interact with the fully rendered web page, click on links, fill out forms, and perform other actions as intended by the web developers.
 The rendering process is a complex and multi-step procedure that involves several components of the browser working together to create the user experience.
 I will write a separate article explaining with code how all of this happens behind the scenes